Apply for a Frozen Fish & Seafood Trading License in Dubai

 Choose your workspace: Select from flexi-desk, shared office, or dedicated office options.

-Submit application and pay fees: Receive your licence and incorporation documents upon approval.
+Submit application and pay fees: Receive your license and incorporation documents upon approval.

 Open a corporate bank account: Several UAE banks offer dedicated free zone business accounts.